George Canyon: Acting

 In addition to his singing career, Canyon has also performed as an actor in movies and television.
 His first role of note was as "Head Forest Ranger" in several episodes during the seventh season of the popular Showcase television series Trailer Park Boys in 2007.
 He also appeared as the character "Charlie Wells" in the series Heartland in 2008.
 His most notable film role to date was as the character "Cattle Jack" in the 2012 film Dawn Rider, a remake of a 1935 John Wayne film of the same name.
 In 2013, he had role on the movie Coming Home for Christmas and Hallmark channel's One Starry Christmas.

 Politics

 In 2014, Canyon briefly ran for the Conservative Party of Canada nomination in the newly created riding of Bow River before withdrawing from the race later that year.
-On August 21, 2019, Canyon was announced as the Conservative candidate for the riding of Central Nova for the federal election later that year, ultimately coming second to Liberal incumbent Sean Fraser.
+On August 21, 2019, Canyon was announced as the Conservative candidate for the riding of Central Nova for the federal election later that year, where he came second to Liberal incumbent Sean Fraser.